 In both your professional and personal life, working for yourself allows you to discover what you enjoy doing.

-5 Disadvantages of Being an Entrepreneur
+Five Disadvantages of Being an Entrepreneur

 While being your own boss has its advantages, there are also disadvantages of being an entrepreneur.
 Below, learn more about some of the common cons that entrepreneurs face daily.

-1. Entrepreneurs Can Find it Hard to Stay Motivated
+1. Entrepreneurs Can Find It Hard to Stay Motivated